Exact algorithms for semidefinite programs with degenerate feasible set: Introduction

-The several existing variants of the interior-point algorithm are implemented in software running in finite precision, to cite a few SeDuMi \cite{SeDuMi}, SDPT3 \cite{toh1999sdpt3} and MOSEK \cite{andersen2013mosek}.
-The expected running time is essentially polynomial in $n, m, \log(\eta^{-1})$ (where $\eta$ is the precision) and in the bit-length of the input \cite[Ch.1,Sec.1.4]{anjos2012introduction}.
-Whereas these numerical routines run quite efficiently on huge instances, they may fail on degenerate situations, even on medium or small size problems.
-This has motivated for instance the development of floating point libraries for SDP working in extended precision \cite{joldes2017implementation}.
+The several existing variants of the IPM are implemented in software running in finite precision, e.g. SeDuMi (\cite{SeDuMi}), SDPT3 (\cite{toh1999sdpt3}) and MOSEK (\cite{andersen2000mosek}).
+The expected running time is essentially polynomial in $n, m, \log(\eta^{-1})$ (where $\eta$ is the precision) and in the bit-length of the input \cite[Ch.1, Sec.1.4]{anjos2012introduction}.
+Whereas these numerical routines run quite efficiently on large instances, they may fail on degenerate situations, even on medium or small size problems.
+This has motivated for instance the development of floating point libraries for SDP working in extended precision, see \cite{joldes2017implementation}.

 Symbolic computation has been used in the context of SDP to tackle several related problems.
-First, it should be observed that $\spec(A)$ is a semi-algebraic set in $\RR^n$ defined by sign conditions on the coefficients of the characteristic polynomial $t \mapsto det(t\,\Id_m-A(x))$.
-Hence, classical real root finding algorithms for semi-algebraic sets such as \cite{BPR98, BaPoRo06,Safey07,BGHS14} can be used to solve SDP exactly.
-Using such algorithms leads to solve SDP in time $m^{O(n)}$.
-Algorithms for solving diophantine problems on linear matrix inequalities has been developed in \cite{QSZ13,SZ10}.
+First, it should be observed that $\spec(A)$ is a semialgebraic set in $\RR^n$ defined by sign conditions on the coefficients of the characteristic polynomial $t \mapsto det(t\,\Id_m-A(x))$.
+Hence, classical real root finding algorithms for semialgebraic sets such as \cite{BPR98, BaPoRo06,Safey07,BGHS14} can be used for exact SDP.
+These algorithms solve SDP in time $m^{O(n)}$.
+Algorithms for solving diophantine problems on LMI have been developed in \cite{QSZ13} and \cite{SZ10}.
+The algorithm in \cite{porkolab1997complexity} can solve general semidefinite systems in simply-exponential time, which reduces to polynomial time when the matrix size or the dimension is fixed; the drawback is that the complexity is based on Renegar's quantifier elimination, and hence the constant hidden in the bound is too large for these algorithms to be used in practice.